CVE-2025-64486: CWE-73: External Control of File Name or Path in kovidgoyal calibre

 Technical Analysis

-CVE-2025-64486 is a critical security vulnerability affecting the calibre e-book management software, specifically versions 8.13.0 and earlier.
-The flaw arises from calibre's failure to properly validate filenames when processing binary assets embedded within FB2 (FictionBook) files.
-An attacker can craft a malicious FB2 file containing specially crafted filenames that, when opened or converted by calibre, cause arbitrary files to be written to the victim's filesystem.
+CVE-2025-64486 is a critical security vulnerability identified in the calibre e-book management software, specifically affecting versions 8.13.0 and earlier.
+The root cause is improper validation of filenames when calibre processes binary assets embedded within FictionBook (FB2) files.
+This lack of validation allows an attacker to craft a malicious FB2 file containing specially named binary assets that, when opened or converted by calibre, can cause arbitrary files to be written to arbitrary locations on the victim's filesystem.
 This external control of file name or path (CWE-73) can be leveraged to execute arbitrary code with the privileges of the user running calibre.
-The vulnerability requires user interaction—opening or converting a malicious FB2 file—but does not require prior authentication or elevated privileges.
-The CVSS 4.0 score is 9.3 (critical), reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-The issue was addressed in calibre version 8.14.0 by implementing proper filename validation and sanitization.
-No known exploits have been reported in the wild yet, but the vulnerability poses a significant risk due to calibre's widespread use in managing e-books across personal and organizational environments.
+The vulnerability does not require authentication but does require user interaction, such as opening or converting the malicious FB2 file.
+The CVSS 4.0 vector indicates local attack vector (AV:L), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:P), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
+Although no known exploits have been reported in the wild, the severity and ease of exploitation make it a critical threat.
+The issue was publicly disclosed on November 7, 2025, and fixed in calibre version 8.14.0.
+Calibre is widely used for managing e-books, including in academic, publishing, and personal environments, making this vulnerability relevant for users who handle FB2 files.

 Potential Impact